 Our Subject Days for newly qualified and trainee teachers are an effective way to condense a lifetime’s teaching experience into just four Saturday sessions.
-Designed to provide a wealth of resources, the course is delivered by experienced teacher leaders in conjunction with University academics and is designed to improve confidence and bolster ability.
+Designed to provide a wealth of resources, the course is delivered by experienced teacher leaders in conjunction with leading academics and is designed to improve confidence and bolster ability.

 The courses are open to school-based teacher trainees (e.g. School Direct, Teach First), NQTs, second and third year teachers.
 The full course of 4 Saturdays is offered at only £495 per participant (£425 for PTI Schools Programme members)